FrancGarcia/cse15l-lab-reports/lab-report-1-week-2.md

    +----[SHA256]-----+
    ```

-   **NOTE: Your output may differ slightly by note having the `Overwrite (y/n)?`.
+   **NOTE: Your output may differ slightly by not having the `Overwrite (y/n)?`.
 I simply got this question because I have already done this process.
 If you have done this        process before, you will have the same question as I recieved.**

 4. Then type `ssh-add 'C:\Users\Francisco\.ssh\id_rsa'` into your terminal (only difference is the username after `Users/`).
 5. If you recieve an output stating the directory does not exist, open your search menu on your laptop, and search for `services`.